CybersecurityAutomationWorkshop/caw2022/OCA/OCA-Automation-FAQ.md

 ## How does STIX relate to the Cybersecurity Automation SubProject?

+## How does JADN relate to the Cybersecurity Automation SubProject?

+## How does VSMI relate to the Cybersecurity Automation SubProject?

+## How does CSAF relate to the Cybersecurity Automation SubProject?

 ## How does NIEM relate to the Cybersecurity Automation SubProject?

 ## How does OCSF relate to the Cybersecurity Automation SubProject?